 I don’t think I’ve ever seen anything like this.
-In 1973 one of the biggest European architect Ricardo Bofill discovered a cement factory, part of an industrial complex from the turn of the century, comprising over 30 silos, underground galleries and huge engine rooms.
-He decided to transform it into his head office and house.
-The remodeling work lasted two years to achieve this unbelievable project!
+In 1973 one of the biggest European architects Ricardo Bofill discovered a cement factory, part of an industrial complex from the turn of the century, comprising over 30 silos, underground galleries and huge engine rooms.
+He decided to transform it into his head office and home.
+The remodeling took two years to achieve this unbelievable result!

 The complex stands in the midst of gardens of eucalyptus, palms, olive trees and cypresses.
 It also features Ricardo Bofill’s house and guest rooms.